iStokee/ridctl/docs/USAGE.md

 Advanced (non-interactive)

-ridctl uses Fido's command-line mode and tries to auto-download the ISO when you choose non-interactive:

-- Defaults: Win = "Windows 11"/"Windows 10" (from your choice), Rel = 23H2 (Win11) / 22H2 (Win10), Ed = Pro, Arch = x64, Lang = your selection.
+When you choose non-interactive, ridctl will:

+- Offer an advanced selector sub‑menu to choose Version/Release/Edition/Language/Arch (lists come from Fido).
+- Use your choices (and/or saved defaults) to request a direct Microsoft URL.
+- If a direct URL is returned, download with progress (HttpClient or BITS).
+- If not, fall back to the interactive Fido window and optionally watch your download directory to auto‑select the ISO when it appears.

-- You can set overrides in config (used for future runs):
+You can set defaults in config (used for future runs):

 ```pwsh
 $cfg = Get-RiDConfig